verificatum/verificatum-vmn/README.md

 Minor bugs should be reported in the repository system as issues or bugs.
-Security critical bugs, vulnerabilities, etc should be reported directly to Verificatum AB.
+Security critical bugs, vulnerabilities, etc should be reported directly to the Verificatum Project.
 We will make best effort to disclose the information in a responsible way before the finder gets proper credit.